-You can email me at hannah.scott@oregonstate.edu if you want to schedule a time on Slack.
+You can email me at hannah.scott@oregonstate.edu if you want to schedule a time on Slack or in my office (KEC 2115) if you happen to be around the Corvallis campus.
 I am very active on Slack and by email so you can usually reach me there pretty quickly.